 Wisconsin Republicans eye splitting up DNR

-Republicans in control of the Wisconsin state Legislature are considering splitting up the Department of Natural Resources, scattering parks, forestry, environmental, hunting and fishing programs among three existing agencies and two new ones.
-The Wisconsin State Journal reports Thursday that lawmakers behind the plan say they're pursuing the dramatic change because the DNR is not working in its current form.
+New recommendations for U.S. obstetricians, the latest in a debate over how quick to snip, suggest waiting "at least 30 seconds to 60 second Outagamie County says while it sees calls involving suicides decrease during the holiday season, calls about depression and anxiety increase MADISON, Wis. - Republicans in control of the Wisconsin state Legislature are considering splitting up the Department of Natural Resources, scattering parks, forestry, environmental, hunting and fishing programs among three existing agencies and two new ones.

 Add your comments below